Nenirey/LazView/README.md

-# LazView is a simple imagen viewer make it in Lazarus and Free Pascal
+# LazView is a simple imagen viewer writen in Free Pascal and Lazarus